Guidelines

 In common terms, a “spoiled” child is one who is used to getting whatever she wants – and prone to throw temper tantrums when she doesn’t.
 Some parents believe that children should get what they want most of the time.
 Other parents believe that indulging children too often is bad for them.

-READ ALSO: How do I get my JVC remote to work?
+READ ALSO: How do I free up memory on my Mac?

 Why does Aunt Polly make a reference of the proverb spare the rod and spoil the child discuss in detail her dilemma?